National Museum of Finland

 The National Museum of Finland (Suomen kansallismuseo, Finlands Nationalmuseum) is a museum in Helsinki presenting Finnish history from the Stone Age to the present day, through objects and cultural history.
 The Finnish National Romantic style building is located at Mannerheimintie 34 in central Helsinki and is a part of the Finnish Heritage Agency (until 2018 the National Board of Antiquities) (Museovirasto, Museiverket), under the Ministry of Culture and Education.

+The National Museum under repairs in June 2025.

 The National Museum is currently closed due to a renovation and expansion project.
-The museum was estimated to reopen in 2027, but due to the budget cuts by Petteri Orpo's government affecting the Finnish Heritage Agency, the reopening has been postponed indefinitely.
+The museum was estimated to reopen in 2027.